Unpoetical

 Are verily the poets so inferior.

-For the poets so superior
+But popular poets so superior

 Dangle high in bubbly air, floated

-Blown out of proportion, inflated,
+Blown out of proportion.
+Inflated,

 Exaggerated, in what they really are.